Managing user roles

 Select multiple items for bulk deletion or ownership transfer

-Filter assets by their owner
+Filter assets by owner

 When transferring assets, be aware that dependent assets may break if their required resources are unavailable after the transfer.
 For example, if you transfer a map that relies on a private connection, the recipient won't be able to view it because they lack access to that connection.